daniel89mk/Election_Analysis/README.md

 ## Election-Audit Results

-### By performing my audit in Python, I ended up getting my result shown in the screenshot below:
+### By performing my audit in Python, I ended up getting the result shown in the screenshot below:

 ![election_result](election_analysis_screenshot.png)